yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/python/ycql.md

 title: Build a Python application that uses YCQL
 headerTitle: Build a Python application
 linkTitle: Python
-description: Build a Python application that uses YCQL.
+description: Build a Python application with the Yugabyte Python Driver for YCQL.
 menu:
   latest:
     parent: build-apps